ag-fx/color-reponere-fx/README.md

 * See [different color sapces][3]
 * Save result

+## Launch
+1. Download the [latest release][1]
+2. Open "run.bat" or execute a .jar file from the terminal:

 ## Support
 If you want to support the the project or show your appreciation feel free to **[buy me a coffee / donate](https://www.paypal.me/kekc1304/1)**